-d.
-The soil is so acidic that treatment with limestone is not feasible.
 II.
 For the purpose of these Standards and Specifications, areas having slopes steeper than 2:1 require special consideration and design for adequate stabilization.
 Areas having slopes steeper than 2:1 shall have the appropriate stabilization shown on the plans.
-Construction and Material Specifications c.
-The original soil to be vegetated contains material toxic to plant growth
+Construction and Material Specification

-I. Topsoil salvaged from the existing site may be used provided that it meets the standards as set forth in these specifications.
+Topsoil salvaged from the existing site may be used provided that it meets the standards as set forth in these specifications.
 Typically, the depth of topsoil to be salvaged for a given soil type can be found in the representative soil profile section in the Soil Survey published by USOA-SCS in cooperation with Maryland Agricultural Experimental Station.

-II.
-Topsoil Specifications - Soil to be used as topsoil must meet the following: i.
-Topsoil shall be a loam, sandy loam, clay loam, silt loam, sandy clay loam, loamy sand.
-Other soils may be used if recommended by an agronomist or soil scientist and approved by the appropriate approval authority.
-Regardless, topsoil shall not be a mixture of contrasting textured subsoils and shall contain less than 5% by volume of cinders, stones, slag, coarse tragments, gravel, sticks, roots, trash, or other materials larger than 11/2" in diameter.

-ii.
-Topsoil must be free of plants or plant parts such as bermuda grass, quackgrass, Johnsongrass nutsedge, poison ivy, thistle, or others as specified.
+Topsoil Specifications - Soil to be used as topsoil must meet the following:

+i.
+Topsoil shall be a loam, sandy loam, clay loam, sitt loam, sandy clay loam, loamy sand.
+Oth soils may be used if recommended by an agronomist or soil scientist and approved by the appropriate approval authority.
+Regardless, topsoil shall not be a mixture of contrasting textured subsoils and shall contain less than 5% by volume of cinders, stones, slag, coarse ragments, gravel, sticks, roots, trash, or other materials larger than 11/2" in diameter. ii.
+Topsoil must be free of plants or plant parts such as bermuda grass, quackgrass, Johnsongrass nutsedge, poison iv, thistle, or others as specified.

 iii.
-Where the subsoil is either highly acidic or composed of heavy clays, ground limestone shall be spread at the rate of 4-8 tons/acre (200-400 pounds per 1,000 square feet) prior to the placement of topsoil.
+Where the subsoil is either highly acidic or composed of heavy clays, ground limestone shall be spread at the rate of 4-0 tons/acre (200-400 pounds per 1,000 square feet) prior to the placement of topsoil.
 Lime shall be distributed uniformly over designated areas and worked into the soil in conjunction with tillage operations as described in the following procedures.

-II.
-For sites having, disturbed areas under 5 acres: Place topsoil (if required) and apply soil amendments as specified in 20.0 Vegetative Stabilization - Section I - Vegetative Stabilization Methods and Materials.
-III.
+For sites havinc, disturbed areas under 5 acres: i.
+Place topsoil (if required) and apply soil amendments as specified in 20.0 Vegetative tabilization - Section I - Vegetative Stabilization Methods and Materials.
 For sites having disturbed areas over 5 acres: